-Korea Astronomy and Space Science Institute ('KASI') has established the ALMA group to perform a role of the Korean node of the East Asian ALMA Regional Center (EA-ARC) in early 2015.
-We develop multi-beam receiver systems of the Atacama Submillimeter Telescope Experiment (ASTE) and the ALMA Total Power (TP) antennas and graphics processing unit spectrometers for the ALMA TP antennas in collaboration with National Astronomical Observatory of Japan (NAOJ) (see https://alma.kasi.re.kr).
+Korea Astronomy and Space Science Institute (KASI) established ALMA group to perform a role of the Korean node of the East Asian ALMA Regional Center (EA ARC) in early 2015.
+We have developed a wide (Band 7+8) band receiver for the Atacama Submillimeter Telescope Experiment (ASTE) and a spectrometer based on the GPU (graphic processing Unit) technology for the ALMA TP antennas in collaboration with National Astronomical Observatory of Japan (NAOJ) (see https://alma.kasi.re.kr).